void-nil/void-nil/README.md

 ###

 <p align="left">My name is Mustafa and I'm interested in building and developing things.
-If I was in the past I would have been a blacksmith or a woodworker maybe ...</p>
+If I was in the past I would have been a blacksmith or a woodworker.</p>

 ###